Beanie496/Crab/style.md

     fn bar() {}
 }
 ```
-Functions/methods within `impl` blocks should be sorted alphabetically.
+Functions should be ordered alphabetically.
+Methods should be ordered in whatever order seems logical.

 ### 8. Comments